frolovlife/gamepadviewer-skins/README.md

 > [!TIP]
 > All links for OBS Studio are generated for the first player's controller.
 To display the second, third, or fourth player's controller, replace `p=1` in the link with `p=2`, `p=3`, or `p=4` respectively.

-## :wrench: How to use with GamepadViewer's URL generator
+## 🔧 How to use with GamepadViewer's URL generator

 1. Choose the controller skin you want to display on your stream below.
 2. Copy the raw CSS link of these skin.